fingerman/fullcalender-dropdown/README.md

 So you see the implementations in the html files:

-fullcalender-select-menu:  basic select menu with some css added.
+fullcalendar-select-menu:  basic select menu with some css added.
-fullcalender-semantic-ui:  the dropdown menu is based on the semantic ui library
+fullcalendar-semantic-ui:  the dropdown menu is based on the semantic ui library
-fullcalender-bootstrap-select: the dropdown menu is based on the bootstrap select library
+fullcalendar-bootstrap-select: the dropdown menu is based on the bootstrap select library
-fullcalender-div-button: button as div element to pick up the months.
+fullcalendar-div-button: button as div element to pick up the months.
 It is still has not all functionalities

 For all dependancies just download the repo.